-It has probably seen that if a cup of hot tea is left on a table for a long period, it cools down.
+Convection is one of the ways out of three ways, in which heat can transfer between systems or substances.
+Other than Convection, Conduction, and Radiation are the other two modes of heat transfer.
+It has probably been seen that if a cup of hot tea is left on a table for a long period, it cools down.
 This is due to heat loss to the environment.
 As a result, heat transfer is described as the transmission of heat or thermal energy from one physical system to another.
 Therefore, when two bodies have a temperature differential, heat is transported from the hot body to the cooler body.
-Conduction, convection, and radiation are the three most frequent ways of heat transfer.
-We’ll talk about heat transmission by convection in this post.

 The action of heat transmission through movement of major number of molecules inside fluids such as gases and liquids is known as convection.